top of page

 Shared Mobility Inc., with support from Independent Health and Ralph Wilson, Jr. Legacy Funds at the Community Foundation for Greater Buffalo, is providing qualified community organizations the assets necessary to start an E-Bike Library Program: a small fleet of refurbished pedal assist e-bikes with batteries and plug-in chargers.

-We are currently working with organizations like Create a Healthier Niagara Falls Collaborative and East Side Bike Club to assist in their E-Bike Libraries.
+We are currently working with organizations like The Tool Library, Create a Healthier Niagara Falls Collaborative and East Side Bike Club to assist in their E-Bike Libraries.

 Create a Healthier Niagara Falls Collaborative